univention/container-store-dav/README.md

-# Disclaimer - Work in progress
+# DEPRECATED

-The repository you are looking into is work in progress.
+The repository you are looking into is now deprecated in favor of object storage.

 It contains proof of concept and preview builds in development created in context of the [openDesk](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info) project.

 The repository's content provides you with first insights into the containerized cloud IAM from Univention, derived from the UCS appliance.

-## Status - EXPERIMENTAL
+## Status - DEPRECATED

-The container is experimental.
-It has been created to allow various other containers to stay or become stateless.
+The container is deprecated.
+It was been created to allow various other containers to stay or become stateless.

-# HTTP (DAV) based store - EXPERIMENTAL
+# HTTP (DAV) based store - DEPRECATED

 This repository does provide a container which allows to store and retrieve assets based on HTTP.